gbmhunter/blog/content/electronics/communication-protocols/uart-communication-protocol/index.md

 If your running windows, PuTTY is a very handy application to have if you want to emulate the command-line style interface of a UNIX-like system.
 Although the debugging and capturing features are not as good as say, RealTerm, it offers character-by-character input and proper response to pressing 'special' keys such as enter (which RealTerm doesn't allow, instead you have to enter a string and then press send).
 This may sound like a very small difference, but this feature does come in useful!
 I find it very handy when using FreeRTOS and the CLI (command-line interface) extension, which allows you to communicate from a pc to a embedded system using a command-line style interface (as in the picture to the right).

-{{< figure src="/images/2011/09/putty-terminal-screenshot-with-settings-window.png" width="831px" caption="A screenshot of the PuTTy application in action, along with the settings window."  >}}
+{{< img src="putty-terminal-screenshot-with-settings-window.png" width="831px" caption="A screenshot of the PuTTy application in action, along with the settings window."  >}}

 I have discovered one bug in PuTTY...if it receives a large number of characters all at once (which is common when printing debug messages from an embedded system, and for some reason, the string is not null-terminated, and starts printing gobble-de-gooch from random memory locations), PuTTY can freeze, and needs to be restarted.
 In this situation, it can also print the message "PuTTyPuTTyPuTTy" many times over across the COM port you are debugging.
 Weird.

-{{< figure src="/images/2011/09/putty-bug-when-receiving-large-num-of-chars.png" width="699px" caption="PuTTY can freeze when printing a large number of random characters to it across a COM port."  >}}
+{{< img src="putty-bug-when-receiving-large-num-of-chars.png" width="699px" caption="PuTTY can freeze when printing a large number of random characters to it across a COM port."  >}}

 ## 9-Bit Addressing